 This search engine pulls information from over 60 databases, over 2,200 websites and 200 million pages of journals, documents and scientific data.
 Search results can be filtered by author, date, topic and format (text or multimedia).

 ERIC is a great tool for academic research with more than 1.3 million bibliographic records of articles and online materials.
-It provides access to the education-related literature including books, journal articles, books, conference papers and policy papers etc.
+It provides access to the education-related literature, including books, journal articles, conference papers and policy papers, etc.

 Google Scholar provides a simple way to broadly search for scholarly literature.
-It allows for you to see articles related to the one that might interest you, how many times an article has been cited and by whom, and provides citations for articles in a number of styles
+It allows you to see articles related to the one that might interest you, how many times an article has been cited and by whom, and provides citations for articles in several styles

-Google Books previously known as Google Book Search that searches the full text of books and magazines that Google has scanned, converted to text using optical character recognition (OCR), and stored in its digital database.
-It provides facility of read, download, cite, link, or translate a book or magazine.
+Google Books, previously known as Google Book Search, searches the full text of books and magazines that Google has scanned, converted to text using optical character recognition (OCR), and stored in its digital database.
+It provides the facility to read, download, cite, link, or translate a book or magazine.

 This is a self-described “computational knowledge engine.
-You may simply type in a topic or question interested in and the answer will show up without making you scroll through pages of results.
-This is especially handy for those in need help in maths.
+You may simply type in a topic or question interested in, and the answer will show up without making you scroll through pages of results.
+This is especially handy for those in need of help in maths.

 iSeek is a great search engine for students, teachers and administrators.
 It draws scholarly resources from universities, government and established non-commercial sites.

-This is an academic search engine ulls from results that have been curated by Librarians, Teachers and other educationalists.
+This is an academic search engine that pulls from results that have been curated by Librarians, teachers and other educationalists.
 A unique search feature allows users to select a category, which ranges from arts to science and technology, and then see a list of internal and external resources pertaining to the topic.

-This is most useful search engine especially for searching academic web resources.
-The site contains results from over 100 million documents and "advanced search" option allows users to narrow their research.
+This is the most useful search engine, especially for searching academic web resources.
+The site contains results from over 100 million documents, and the "advanced search" option allows users to narrow their research.

 Lexis Web is mostly used for any law-related inquiries.
 The results are drawn from legal sites, which can be filtered by criteria such as news, blog, government and commercial.
 Users can also filter results by jurisdiction, practice area, source and file format.